 UE provides the UnrealVersionSelector

-code, its registration process is as follows:
+code shows its registration process as follows:

 1 | WinMain_Func=>start: WinMain |